Justin K. Hughes, MA, LPC

 More Info About My Practice

 Evening appointments are available.
-Credit Cards and Insurance accepted.
-Christian counseling is offered to those who are interested.
+Some Insurance is accepted.
+Christ-centered counseling is offered to those who are interested.

 My Role as a Therapist